stenington/badgecub/README.md

     * `PRIVATE_KEY`: Path to private key .pem, default: `./rsa-private.pem`
     * `PORT`: Port to use, default: 3001
     * `SERVICE_URL`: Url to use for linking back to the app, default: http://localhost:<PORT>
+    * `ASSERTION_SALT`: Salt to use when hashing email addresses, default: undefined
     * `DEBUG`: Turn debug on, default: false

 or write a `./config.json` file with similar keys, like: